NJOGIS/NJRoadEditor/README.md

 User are free to use this software under the GPL3 license.

+##Usage

+###Desktop users please download the latest stable version from the official release page @ https://github.com/NJOGIS/NJRoadEditor/releases.
+Please see the NJRoadEditor [manual](https://github.com/NJOGIS/NJRoadEditor/blob/master/src/NJRoadEditor_3.1.0/Install/NJRoadEditorManual.pdf) for guidance on using the Add-In.
+Or contact the NJ Office of GIS for training info @ njgin@oit.nj.gov.

+###Developers please clone or fork.

 ##Contributions

 Contributors should fork this repo and submit pull requests regularly for code integration.
 Merges will only be made after code review.